Rural Business-Cooperative Service, USDA.

 (o) Pay any judgment or debt owed to the United States;

-(r) Pay for any goods or services from a person who has a Conflict of Interest with the grantee; or
+(r) Pay for any goods or services from a person or entity who has a conflict of interest with the grantee; or

 In addition, your application will not be considered for funding if it does any of the following:

-- Proposes Participant Support Costs that equal more than 10 percent of total grant funds requested.
+(c) Proposes participant support costs that equal more than 10 percent of total grant funds requested.

 7. Other Submission Requirements

 (a) Applications will not be accepted if the text is less than an 11-point font.
 You must submit your application electronically, through Grants.gov.
-You can find State Office contact information at: http://www.rd.usda.gov/contact-us/state-offices.
-You must follow the instructions for this funding announcement at http://www.grants.gov.
+You must follow the instructions for this funding announcement at https://www.grants.gov.
 A password is not required to access the website.